discodrive/leeaplin-blog/src/pages/posts/heroku-aws-terraform.md

 ---
-title: 'Terraforming a site on Heroku and AWS - Part 1'
+title: 'Terraforming a WordPress site on Heroku and AWS - Part 1'
 date: 'March 12, 2023'
 description: 'Set up the infrastructure for a WordPress site hosted on Heroku and AWS'
-tags: ["infrastructure", "terraform", "webapp"]
+tags: ["infrastructure", "terraform", "webapp", "wordpress"]
 slug: 'heroku-aws-terraform'
 layout: "../../layouts/PostLayout.astro"
 ---

-In my day job we mainly build WordPress websites which are hosted on Heroku and use several AWS services.
-Although the setup isn't overly complicated, it can take a while to manually spin up all of the resources required to host our sites, and doing it manually is prone to human error.

-The solution is to provision everything using Terraform which allows us to create our infrastructure as code.

 This post will run through the scripts required to set up all of the key resources in this common web application stack.
 We won't modularise each component at this stage, but focus on the core script first.